johnscancella/scribeAPI/project/loc/content/help/tutorial_transcribe_1.md

 #Transcribe

-Transcribe the text exactly as you see it.
-For additional help, each transcription prompt has an "Need help?" button providing field specific context.

-If the text is hard to read, give it your best shot and keep going.
-You may surround the words you are not sure with square brackets [ ].
+In the Transcribe task, you’ll transcribe the text exactly as you see it.
+Please transcribe titles, captions, and cutlines of the pictures.
+If the text is hard to read, do your best and keep going.

+Some captions may be pre-populated by text from Chronicling America.
+You can edit the text or choose to delete and transcribe it.

+Click the “Need Help?” button to get additional information about each field.

-If the marked area contains no picture or only partial picture, click "Bad region?" button and then "Save" button.
+If the marked area contains no picture or only a partial picture, click the “Bad Region?”button, then “Save.”